-At the beginning our homesteading journey I was introduced to a crazy looking gadget called the steam juicer.
+A steam juicer was introduced to me at the beginning of our journey to food ownership.
 And in truth, I wasn’t sure what to think about it.
-But as time went on it became one of the most valued tools preserving tools in the cupboard.
+But as time went on the steam juicer became one of the most valued preserving tools in the cupboard.

 This preserving tool has taken preserving the harvest, specifically juice concentrate, to a new level.

-Steam Juicer vs. Juicer
+A Steam Juicer is Not a Juicer

 The Components of a Steam Juicer